tenstorrent/tt-buda-demos/CONTRIBUTING.md

-# Contributing to model_demos
+# Contributing to TT-BUDA-DEMOS

 Thank you for your interest in this project.
 We want to make contributing to this project as easy and transparent as possible.

-If you are interested in making a contribution, then please familiarize yourself with our technical contribution standards as set forth in this guide.
+If you are interested in making a contribution, then please familiarize yourself with our technical [contribution standards](#contribution-standards) as set forth in this guide.

 Next, please request appropriate write permissions by [opening an issue](https://github.com/tenstorrent/tt-buda/issues/new/choose) for